Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 If nothing else has worked, don’t lose hope!
 There are a bunch of third-party apps that work the same way as iTunes, and some even offer a tad more features.

-We recommend Tenorshare iCareFone, a dedicated app that allows you to selectively delete stuff, offers the option to create data backups, lets you quickly transfer files, and comes with a diagnostic tool to identify and eliminate issues.
+We recommend Tenorshare iCareFone, a dedicated app that allows you to delete stuff selectively, offers the option to create data backups, lets you quickly transfer files, and comes with a diagnostic tool to identify and eliminate issues.

 By this time you reach this part of the article, the iTunes not opening in Windows 11 error should most likely be eliminated.
 In case it persists, you can try performing a system restore.